-- (1) This regulation applies in place of regulations 130 to 134 in relation to a pre-kindergarten programme or kindergarten programme provided by a school. - (2) One early childhood teacher is required for every 30 children being educated and cared for by the programme. - (3) Despite subregulation (2), the requirement for an early childhood teacher may be 1 early childhood teacher to a maximum of 33 children - (a) in exceptional circumstances; or - (b) for a period not exceeding one year. - (4) An early childhood teacher must be in attendance at all times that children are being educated and cared for by the programme.
+- Despite subregulation (2), the requirement for an early childhood teacher may be 1 early childhood teacher to a maximum of 33 children - in exceptional circumstances; or - for a period not exceeding one year. (b) - An early childhood teacher must be in attendance at all times that children are being educated and cared for by the programme.